 Perhaps it was coincidence or perhaps it was the hand of Isis, but twice in the past week, the idea of “being joined to one’s star” has been brought sharply to my attention.
 So today, let’s talk a bit of the Way of the Stars…and the way of our own personal star.

 In Isis Magic, the Path of the Stars is the path of the Prophetess or Prophet of Isis.
 We deal with the important star Sirius (Sothis in Greek, Sopdet in Egyptian), which is the Star of Isis.
-The Goddess Herself is the star and the Goddess’ soul is in the star.
+The Goddess Herself may be seen in the star and sometimes the star is said to be the Goddess’ ba or soul.
 The prophetess or prophet honors Isis in Her singular and beautiful star, but also works with the idea of a universe filled with millions and millions of stars, the stars that are within the body of Nuet, the Sky Goddess.

 In the Pyramid Texts, it is clear that the deceased king ascends to the heavens and becomes a star.
 This ascension also makes him Divine, a god among Gods.
 He takes his place in the Otherworld as a star, sometimes called the Lone Star or the Morning Star.
 In Utterance 245 of the Pyramid Texts, the Sky Goddess says to the deceased, “Open up your place in the sky among the stars of the sky, for you are the Lone Star, the companion of Hu…” (Hu is one of the great creative powers of Re, “Creative Utterance.”
 It is likely that the king is claiming to be Sia, “Perception,” for indeed he specifically declares himself to be Sia in Utterance 250.)
 Utterance 248 reiterates the king’s star-nature.
 He is “a star brilliant and far traveling,” and he has “come to his throne which is upon the Two Ladies [probably Isis and Nephthys or Wadjet and Nekhebet] and the king appears as a star.”
 A text from the tomb of Basa, a priest of Min and mayor of ancient Thebes, says of the deceased, “your star be in heaven, your ba [roughly, “soul”] upon the earth.”